 ‘Yes.
 But I still can’t see why I have to do it?
 You’re so much more powerful than me!’

 ‘That’s exactly why.
-I’ll probably kill the fairy.’
+If I did it… Gah… I told you I would probably kill the fairy.’

 ‘If she’s in there,’ Missy mutters.
-‘It seems empty enough to me.’
+‘Cage seems empty enough to me.’

 ‘Stop grumbling and go ahead, Missy.
 I’ll keep watch…’ Granny advances to the window, pulling discreetly at the curtain.